Buy To Let Property Investment

-Yes, you will have to pay a deposit on exchange of contracts and will receive an agreement in principle for your chosen property.
-When the property gets closer to completion your offer will be formalised.
+Even so, you will have to pay a deposit on Exchange of Contracts and will receive an agreement in principle for your chosen property.
+When the property gets closer to completion, your offer will be formalised.
 Learn more about BTL mortgages.

-There are plenty of income focused investment strategies available.
-HMO’s, short-term lets, student accommodation and care homes can offer very high yields, for example.
+There are plenty of income-focused investment strategies available.
+HMOs, short-term lets, student accommodation, and care homes can offer remarkably high yields, for example.

-However, if you are just focused on the income, we can show you how to safely invest in other asset classes to achieve a fixed income of 8-10% net, one example being student accommodation.
+However, if you are just focused on the income, we can show you how to safely invest in other asset classes to achieve a net rental yield of 8-10%, one example being student accommodation.

-We spend a great deal of time conducting market research, looking at the latest data and forecasts, and combining this with our experience and knowledge of the market.
-As such, we are able to form a solid opinion of the best investment locations based on your personal circumstances.
+We spend a great deal of time conducting research, looking at the latest data and forecasts, and combining this with our experience and knowledge of the buy to let market.
+As such, we can form a solid opinion of the best investment locations based on your personal circumstances.

-On some schemes there are payment plans provided throughout the construction period.
-In most cases a minimum of a 30% deposit will be due at the exchange of contracts stage.
+On some schemes, there are payment plans provided throughout the construction period.
+In most cases, a minimum of a 25-30% deposit will be due at the exchange of contracts stage.

-In most cases when purchasing property for investment it is more tax-efficient to purchase through a limited company.
-There are various further benefits too.
+When purchasing property for investment, it can be more tax-efficient to purchase through a limited company.
+There are various other benefits too.

 We can look after all aspects of the investment process – sourcing, consultation, due diligence, company formation, mortgage brokers, site visits, construction updates and property management.

-We know there is a significant undersupply in the UK property market and demand in city-centre locations is substantial, meaning a quality development attracts young professionals who are willing to pay a premium rental price for convenience in terms of location, quality in terms of a modern finish and the positive lifestyle experience seen in developments with onsite facilities”.
+Furthermore, we know there is a significant undersupply in the UK property market, yet demand for city-centre locations is substantial.
+This means a quality buy-to-let will attract young professionals willing to pay a premium rental price for a desirable location, convenience, quality, and the positive lifestyle experience seen in developments with onsite facilities”.